 Home Purchase Expenses

 Your largest outlay is the down payment.
-As a first time buyer, this would likely represent only 5 - 10% of the purchase price.
+As a first time buyer, this would likely represent a minimum 5% of the purchase price.
 Be prepared to pay for additional costs, such as:

 - Legal Fees & Disbursements